Nuclear C*-algebras: 99 problems

-Some of the authors' views were correct.
-In a striking follow-up preprint \cite{ElliottNiu25} to \cite{ElliottNiu24}, Elliott and Niu have shown that for simple {$C^*$}-algebras arising as crossed products $C(X)\rtimes\mathbb Z^d$, or as diagonal AH algebras,\footnote{This means that the connecting maps take a certain nice form; see \cite{EHT:JFA} for more on this class, including that simple diagonal AH algebras always have stable rank one.} uniform property $\Gamma$ in fact characterises $\Z$-stability.
-As this includes Villadsen's type I constructions, this answers Problems~\ref{q:Gamma} and \ref{q:VilladsenGamma} in the negative.
-Elliott and Niu's earlier preprint had already shown that for these classes of algebras, tractability of the trace space ensures classifiability (\cite[Theorem 1.4]{ElliottNiu24}): these {$C^*$}-algebras are $\Z$-stable when they have a Bauer simplex of traces.\footnote{The particular form of these algebras guarantees that the unit is approximately centrally divisible in trace, so that when the trace space is Bauer, they automatically have uniform property $\Gamma$.
+Elliott and Niu's work also shows that for Villadsen algebras of the first type, tractability of the trace space ensures classifiability (\cite[Theorem 1.4]{ElliottNiu24}): these {$C^*$}-algebras are $\Z$-stable when they have a Bauer simplex of traces.\footnote{The particular form of these algebras guarantees that the unit is approximately centrally divisible in trace, so that when the trace space is Bauer, they automatically have uniform property $\Gamma$.
 See \cite[Proposition 5.10]{CETW:IMRN} for diagonal AH algebras (though note that the paragraph following this proposition is now known to be wrong) and the sketch found in the proof of \cite[Theorem~4.6]{ElliottNiu24} for crossed products $C(X)\rtimes\mathbb Z^d$ arising from free and minimal actions, using arguments from the preprint \cite{LiNiu:StableRank}.
 In fact, this latter result works for all algebras $C(X)\rtimes \Gamma$ coming from free and minimal actions of amenable groups with Niu's uniform Rokhlin property from \cite{Niu:JAM}.}